JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![russel-jules](/images/russel-jules.jpg#vert)

-*Only the bottom half of houses remain*
+*Only the bottom half of the houses remain*

 The Russell family mainly used shells in the construction of their buildings.
 They would gather conchs to eat and then, using a crude furnace, superheat the shells to create a mortar type material.
 Apparently it worked pretty well as many of the walls of buildings are still standing.
 They dug cisterns lined with lime plaster from the conch shells to collect rainwater for drinking and farming.
 The deep holes still exist there today, although not full of water.
 I'm sure they would swallow a person whole if they fell in so be careful poking around up there.

 ![cistern](/images/cistern.jpg)

-*I wonder what they used to dig*
+*I wonder what they used to dig these pits*

 We explored the remnants of multiple decaying houses and found a short, sturdy wall that stretched out of sight into the jungle.
 Calling the path among the ruins a trail is a stretch, it is largely unkempt and the encroaching plants are taking back over.
 The mosquitoes were also thick around the ruins, it was definitely not a place to stop and look around.